aerogear/graphback/docs/db/datasources.md

 early version based on MongoDriver - @graphback/runtime-mongodb

 This databases are supported for relational database schema migration.
-Graphback `CRUD Runtime abstraction` allows developers to use any type of datasource
+Graphback `CRUD Runtime abstraction` allows developers to use any type of datasource.